TalTech-HPC-Centre/taltech-hpc-docs/docs/access/cloud.md

 ![etais](/access/attachments/etais-3-1.png)

-Fill in the required fields, agree with the terms of use and press the submit button:
+Fill in the required fields, agree to the terms of use, and press the submit button:

 ![etais](/access/attachments/MyAccessID-1.png)

-### Upload your SSH Public Key to ETAIS Portal
+### Upload your SSH Public Key to the ETAIS Portal

 Go to the SSH page: